rik404/APPFLx-doc/endpoint-installation.md

 ```

 ## Create Globus Account
-If you do not have a globus account yet, please create a [Globus](https://app.globus.org/) account here.
+If you do not have a globus account yet, please create a Globus account [here](https://app.globus.org/).

 @ShellyRiver: The following content should be a note like [here](https://appfl.readthedocs.io/en/latest/install/index.html).

-Note: If you can find your institution in Globus, it is highly recommeneded to simply use your institution account to log in to Globus as it makes it easier for your collaborator to verify your identity.
+Note: If you can find your organization in Globus, it is highly recommeneded to use your organization account to log in to Globus as that makes it easier for your collaborators to verify your identity.
 Otherwise, you can register a Globus account using your email address.

 ## Set up a funcX Endpoint
-Setup funcX endpoint using the following command.
-Please replace `<ENDPOINT_NAME>` with your own name `anl-aws-gpu`.
+Setup a funcX endpoint using the following command.
+Please replace `<ENDPOINT_NAME>` with your own name such as `anl-aws-gpu-01`.

-You might be required to login with [Globus](https://app.globus.org/).
+You might be required to login with Globus when configuring the endpoint.
 Please follow the prompt instructions and finish the authentication steps.

 ```
 $ funcx-endpoint configure <ENDPOINT_NAME>